Proper Periodontal Care Is Essential to Oral and Overall Health

 Scaling and Root Planing

-Scaling and root planing is a nonsurgical treatment to remove disease-causing bacteria from the gums and improve gum tissue quality.
+Scaling and root planing are nonsurgical treatments to remove disease-causing bacteria from the gums and improve gum tissue quality.
 Scaling removes deep-set deposits of plaque and tartar.
 Root planing will smooth the tooth root surface to make it harder for bacteria to adhere.
 Antibiotics may be used to control the infection and promote healing.
 If scaling and root planing does not restore gum health, then surgery may be required.

 Flap surgery is a treatment for moderate and advanced gum disease.
 During this procedure, Dr. Patil gently lifts a section (flap) of the gums back.
 He then cleans the tooth roots.
 Once this is complete, he will then place the lifted flap back in its normal position and secure it in place.